telerik/document-processing-docs/libraries/radspreadprocessing/formats-and-conversion/xls/xlsformatprovider.md

 >The __XlsFormatProvider__ requires references to the following assembly:

 >* Telerik.Windows.Documents.Spreadsheet.FormatProviders.Xls.dll

-The BouncyCastle dependency can be downloaded as a NuGet package from [https://www.nuget.org/](https://www.nuget.org/packages/BouncyCastle.Crypto.dll/)

 Once you reference the aforementioned assemblies, you need to create an instance of the __XlsFormatProvider__ in order to import and export XLS files.
 This provider appears in the Telerik.Windows.Documents.Spreadsheet.FormatProviders.Xls namespace. __XlsFormatProvider__ implements the __IWorkbookFormatProvider__ interface, which in turn appears in the Telerik.Windows.Documents.Spreadsheet.FormatProviders.
 Depending on the whether you would like to work with the concrete class or the interface, you would need to include either the first or both namespaces.